jmjatlanta/bitshares-core-wiki/Style-Guide.md

 ### Scoping
-- In lambda, prefer capture variables explicitly if what you need is not too many.
+- lambda expressions must capture variables explicitly if what you need is not too many.
 - In a huge refactoring please do it in small steps in individual commits that are easily verifiable.
 This makes the reviewer life a bit easier. - [From: #1413 (comment)](https://github.com/bitshares/bitshares-core/pull/1413#issuecomment-437932230)
 - Avoid global variables.
 From [#1324 (comment)](https://github.com/bitshares/bitshares-core/pull/1324#issuecomment-439715251)

 ### Classes
 -
 -

 ### Functions
 - When defining a function:  `{` should always be in a new line.
 -

 ### Exception Rules
 -